 The 1-Week Music Video Camp for teens was designed to serve the needs of different types of students.
 For students contemplating a longer-term education in filmmaking or a career in the industry, it is an excellent introduction.
 This camp gives students an understanding of the requirements and rigors of directing music videos, as well as the exhilaration of seeing a project through to completion.
 Some students are simply interested in learning about how music videos are made, while others get “bitten by the film bug” during the camp, and realize that one week will not fulfill their desire to learn all they can about the process of filmmaking, and therefore return to complete a longer course of study.

 The limitations of a one-week camp should be apparent, given that many people spend years studying and perfecting their craft.

-Please note: curriculum, camera format, dates, prices subject to change.
+Please note that curriculum, dates, and prices are open to change.